key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 the missing types** as otherwise the conversion will simply skip these collections, or potentially even crash.

+## Converting only a subset of collections
+Using the same mechanism as for patching collections it is also possible to only convert a subset of all available collections. `lcio2edm4hep` uses the contents of the `colltypefile` to determine the contents of the output.
+If that contains only a subset of all collections, only that subset will be converted.
+Missing collections will still be patched in, in this case.

 # Library usage of the conversion functions
 The conversion functions are designed to also be usable as a library.
 The overall design is to make the conversion a two step process.
 Step one is converting the data and step two being the resolving of the relations and filling of subset collection.